 I just want to say again how knowledgeable the dogs were.
 My father was a polar bear hunter, and I will tell you the truth of how knowledgeable the dogs were.
 He was using binoculars and told me there was a polar bear.
-The dogs who cannot speak knew what "nanuq" means; they sat down and started looking for a polar bear.
+The dogs who cannot speak knew what "nanug" means; they sat down and started looking for a polar bear.
 I tried to keep them calm, and they started looking.
 That is how knowledgeable they were.
-17

-Inuit only ate qimmiit under tragic and exceptional circumstances, when there was absolutely nothing else to eat.
-Eating a qimmiq was the last step before eating leather from clothing, tents, or qamutiik lines.
-While qimmiit were rarely bred for their hides, when a qimmiq died its hide could be used to make clothing.
-In Mittimatalik (the region around Pond Inlet), qimmiq fur was used to make kamikpait, the socks that were worn between the inner socks and the kamik [the boot].
+Qikiqtaalungmiut only ate qimmiit under tragic and exceptional circumstances, when there was absolutely nothing else to eat.
+Eating a qimmig was the last step before eating leather from clothing, tents, or gamutiik lines.
+Qikiqtaalungmiut rarely bred qimmiit for their hides.
+However, if a gimmig happened to die, its hide could be used to make clothing.
+In Mittimatalik, gimmig fur was used to make kamikpait, the socks that were worn between the inner socks and the kamik [the boot].
 Similarly, Cumberland Sound Inuit use qimmiq skin to make mitts because it does not freeze.
-In the southern Qikiqtani region, qimmiq fur was used around hood collars to protect the face from the wind.
+In southern Qikiqtaaluk, qimmiq fur was used around hood collars to protect the face from the wind.
 Around Kangiqtugaapik, the hide was used to make parkas.